 Instead of educating gluten sensitive patients about the health detriment of these “gluten free” food alternatives, they promote them.
 Ever go to a gluten free support group?
 Many of them are sponsored by doctors or hospitals.
 The bulk of the food being brought in is typically cakes, cookies, processed cereals, crackers, etc. How can a person with severe illness ever hope to recover eating these types of foods.
 It is no wonder that researchers are publishing findings like the ones above.

 Many Gluten Free Food Items Are Not Gluten Free!

 If you are on a “traditional” gluten free diet and still having health issues, it’s time to go TRUE gluten free.
-If you need help, learn about my new Glutenology Health Matrix Program here…
+If you need help, sign up for my free Glutenology Masterclass

 All the best,